CMLPlatform/ramascene/README.md

 $sudo apt install redis-server
 ```

-> Perform next steps while in virtualenv and in the rootfolder of the project
+> Note: Perform all next steps in the virtualenv and in the rootfolder of the project

-### Prepare the database by running
+### Prepare the database
 ```
 $python3 manage.py makemigrations and $python3 manage.py migrate
 ```

-### Populate the database by running
+### Populate the database
 ```
 $python3 manage.py populateHierarchies
 ```